afternoon/microgroove/README.md

 ## Why?

-The modular world has some amazing tools for harnessing randomness to create interesting sequences:
-Turing Machine, Mutable Instruments Grids, Mimetic Digitalis, and so many more.
-The plugin ecosystem does too, but I like to play with desktop hardware boxes.
-I built Microgroove to bring some of the interesting sequencing ideas into a desktop MIDI setup.
+The modular world has some amazing tools to create interesting sequences: Turing Machine, Mutable Instruments Grids, Mimetic Digitalis, Knight's Gallop, and so many more.
+The software ecosystem does too, plugins like Stepic, modules in VCV Rack, and so many Max for Live experiments.
+In the desktop MIDI hardware world, we're short on options (kudos to the Torso T1 for changing that), and that's where I like to jam.
+I built Microgroove to bring some interesting sequencing ideas into a desktop MIDI setup.

 Microgroove is also a platform for experimentation.
 Trying new sequencing ideas is fast: create a software change, flash it to the device next to you and start playing.
 Open sourcing the entire device means anyone can extend or adapt it.